mykmal/cowas/README.md

 ## Training your own prediction models

-If you have access to individual-level genotype data and individual-level gene/protein expression data, you can train your own co-expression prediction models.
+If you have access to a dataset with individual-level genotype and gene/protein expression data, you can train your own co-expression prediction models.
 Model training is performed for one pair of proteins at a time using the script `cowas_train.R`, which can be run directly from the command line.
 To view the required inputs and the documentation for each command-line option, run `./cowas_train.R --help`.

 The `cowas_train.R` script will save fitted model weights to an RDS file named `<PROTEIN_A>-<PROTEIN_B>.weights.rds` in the specified output directory.
 The RDS file stores a list of three named vectors, which contain genetic variant weights for the two single-protein models and the co-expression model.
 This RDS file can be directly used as input for the `cowas.R` script to perform TWAS and COWAS association tests.
 In addition to saving model weights, `cowas_train.R` will also write model performance metrics to a tab-separated file named `performance_metrics.tsv` within the specified output directory.
 (Note that if this file already exists, a new line will be appended to its end.)
 The performance metrics file contains one line per protein pair and the following nine columns: